hsurya08/Personalized-Hotel-Recommender-using-Sentiment-Analysis/README.md

    <li> Define the class as Positive, if the sentiment score is between +0.25 and +1. </li>
  </ul>
 <div align ="justify"> This classificaion of data from the Vader Semtiment Analyzer is assumed to be the ground truth labels of the data.
-With data split of 80:20 as train and test samples, Supervised learning algorithms are applied to classify the data.
+With data split of 60:20:20 as train, validation, and test samples.
+Supervised learning algorithms are applied to classify the data.
 Further, the model's performance is evaluated by various metrics such as F1 score, Accuracy, Precision, Recall, and ROC-AUC.
   </div>

 ### Implementation: